saylesss88/nix-book/src/nix/hardening_networking.md

 to the internet, and so security, privacy, and anti-tracking features of browsers are now as important, or even more important than platform-level protections.

+### Fingerprinting

+There are two main approaches to obfuscating your fingerprint:

+- **Standardization**: Make browsers standardized and therefore have the same fingerprint to blend into a crowd.
+This is what Tor and Mullvad Browser do.
+  Best for anonymity; increases the crowd you blend into, but may decrease usability (site breakage, CAPTCHAs); adversaries may still find subtle differences.

+- **Randomization**: Randomize fingerprint metrics so it's not directly linkable to you.
+Brave has this feature, if you run coveryourtracks with Brave you will get a result of "your browser has a randomized fingerprint".
+This is good for privacy but may be detectable by advanced scripts.

 #### Firefox